Article Overview: Living in Alaska, Moving to Alaska

 In fact, over half of the land in Alaska is protected wilderness, ensuring that these beautiful landscapes will be preserved for generations to come.

 In the summer, the days are long and the wildflowers are in bloom, creating a colorful tapestry across the landscape.
-In the winter, the snow-capped mountains and frozen lakes provide a stunning contrast to the dark skies.
+In the winter, the snow-capped mountains and frozen lakes provide quite a contrast to the dark skies.

 Here are some interesting statistics about Alaska’s natural beauty: